 - Fewer than one in ten children and fewer than one in ten adults are living in relative poverty at any given time

 - No-one lives in persistent poverty.

 We all think that Edinburgh should be a city where everyone has a chance of a decent and secure life, no matter where in the city they live.

-But that is not the case at the moment.
-We know that over 80,000 of our citizens, including almost 1 in 4 of all our children, live in poverty in Edinburgh.
+But that is not the case in 2021.
+We know that over 80,000 of our citizens, including almost 1 in 5 of all our children, live in poverty in Edinburgh.
 And we know that an increasing number of our citizens rely on foodbanks.

 This is not right and, working together as a city, we have a responsibility to act.
 More than that we have an opportunity.
 We believe that much lower rates of poverty in Edinburgh can be achieved.
 But to do so, we need to change.
 ‘More of the same’ will not do.